sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 My journey concluded with a delightful excursion to München.
 The timing couldn't have been more perfect, as I arrived during <a href="https://en.wikipedia.org/wiki/Saint_Nicholas_Day">the Feast of Saint Nicholas</a>.
-The streets came alive with the traditional Krampus parade, offering a fascinating glimpse into centuries-old Alpine folklore.
+The streets came alive with the traditional <a href="https://en.wikipedia.org/wiki/Krampus">Krampus</a> parade, offering a fascinating glimpse into centuries-old Alpine folklore.
 The Gothic splendor of München's Rathaus provided a stunning architectural backdrop as I sampled traditional German winter delights - warming myself with Glühwein and savoring hearty Bavarian classics like Schweinshaxe and Schnitzel.

 <div class="img-container">